Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 While on that note, Alex's reaction to her death.
 She mostly is pissed off at the vampires, but starts to break down when she realizes that her family will have no idea what happened to her.
 She returns to make sure the police find her body, and sees it covered in coagulated blood and maggots.
 She asks Hal to remove the tubes used to drain her blood, so that her parents won't be even more upset.

 Annie's goodbye to future Eve, who tells her she was a good mum, and Annie says that she's proud of Eve.

 Cutler's death.
 Yes, he was trying to kill Eve but he's spent so long being looked down on by the other vampires, never respected, always humiliated and he finally thinks people will remember him, know his name... and they won't.

 Annie setting off the bomb and going through the door.
-Her smile when she opens the door and apparently sees George and Nina.
+Her smile when she opens the door and apparently sees George, Nina and possibly Mitchell.

 Any scene from Series One of Mitchell, George and Annie being happy can be a tearjerker if you go back and re-watch it after you've seen Series' Three and Four and found out what later happens to them.

 Alex breaking down one she finds that her family is now moving on after her death, that she doesn't know how to move on to the afterlife, and she can't enjoy normal human things like eating and relationships.